How to Adapt to Left-hand and Right-hand Driving

 Left-hand driving is a system in which vehicles drive on the right side of the road while the driver sits on the left-hand side of the car.
 This system is prevalent in countries where the traffic flows on the right side of the road.

-Countries that drive on the left
+Which Countries Drive on the Left

-Countries that drive on the right
+Which Countries Drive on the Right

 On the other hand, there are many countries, including the United States, Canada, Germany, France, and China, where right-hand driving is the norm.
 Different road rules apply in these countries compared to left-hand driving nations, making it essential for individuals to adapt to the change when visiting or relocating.

-The Difference between Left-hand and Right-hand Driving
+The Difference Between Left-hand and Right-hand Driving

-Rules of the road
+Rules of the Road

-Turning left and right
+Turning Left and Right

 Another important distinction between left-hand and right-hand driving is the approach to turning.
 In left-hand driving countries, vehicles typically make left turns from the innermost lane, while right turns are made from the outermost lane.
 This arrangement is reversed in right-hand driving countries, where left turns are made from the outermost lane, and right turns are made from the innermost lane.

-Pedestrian crossings
+Pedestrian Crossings

 Pedestrian crossings are also approached differently in left-hand and right-hand driving systems.
-In countries that drive on the left, pedestrians must ensure they look right first when crossing the road.
-Conversely, in right-hand driving countries, pedestrians should first look left before crossing.
+In countries that drive on the left, pedestrians must ensure they look right when crossing the road.
+Conversely, in right-hand driving countries, pedestrians should look left before crossing.
 Understanding these nuances is essential to ensure the safety of both drivers and pedestrians.

 Adapting to Left-Hand Driving

-Controlling the car with right hand
+Controlling the Car with Right-hand

-Turning at junctions
+Turning at Junctions

 Adapting to Right-Hand Driving

-Controlling the car with left hand
+Controlling the Car with Left-hand

 Sitting on the left side of the car while driving on right-hand roads can require an adjustment period.
 Take a moment to adjust your seating position, mirrors, and other settings to maximize your comfort and visibility.
 With experience, sitting on the left side will feel more natural, and executing maneuvers with precision will become second nature.

-Dealing with oncoming traffic from the right
+Dealing with Oncoming Traffic from the Right

-Turning at junctions
+Turning at Junctions

 Consequences of Errors While Adapting

-Common mistakes
+Common Mistakes

 During the adaptation period, it is common to make errors or mistakes while navigating left-hand or right-hand driving systems.
 Common mistakes include turning into the wrong lane, misjudging distances, or forgetting to yield to oncoming traffic.
 Understanding these potential mistakes will help you remain vigilant and reduce the chances of accidents.

-Penalties and consequences for traffic violations
+Penalties and Consequences for Traffic Violations

 Practical Tips to Aid Adaptation